guntur1981/go-design-patterns/14-facade-design-pattern/README.md

 # Description

-The Decorator Design Pattern is a structural design that provides a simplified interface to a complex and large body of code.
+The Facade Design Pattern is a structural design that provides a simplified interface to a complex and large body of code.
 It hides the complexities of the system and provides a single interface to the client.

 ## Example